piecepackr/piecepackr/README.rst

 Piecepack Graphics R Package
 ----------------------------

 This is an R package designed to make configurable piecepack graphics.
-It includes some executable Rscripts designed to make a `"Print & Play" <https://boardgamegeek.com/wiki/page/Print_and_Play_Games#>`_ pdf of `piecepack <http://www.ludism.org/ppwiki/HomePage>`_ components.
+It includes some executable Rscripts designed to make a `"Print & Play" <https://boardgamegeek.com/wiki/page/Print_and_Play_Games#>`_ pdf of `piecepack <http://www.ludism.org/ppwiki/HomePage>`_ components as well as an Rscript to build images of individual components.
+The API can also be used with the ``grid`` R package to make piecepack diagrams (i.e. for inclusion in rulesets) or even to make a custom Print & Play layout.

 **Warning**: This package is currently in an alpha state.
 This means the API is incomplete and likely to change.